Definition Of Motivation In Psychology

 Drives and Needs Theory

 According to the definition and explanations of the drives and needs theory of motivation in psychology, we have these biological needs for food, water, and shelter.
-The theory of drives and needs states that our behaviour is motivated by the need to satisfy these needs.
+The theory of drives and needs states that our behavior is motivated by the need to satisfy these needs.
 That is why we find eating, drinking, and resting.

 Arousal Theory